davidae/mono-meta/README.md

 # mono-meta
-A CLI and API to retrieve service information from a Go based monorepo with a microservice approach.
+A CLI and API to retrieve service information from a Go based monorepo with a microservice architecture.

-It's main purpose is to determine which microservices were modified, removed or added from another given reference.
-A reference can be a branch, release or similar.
+The main purpose is to determine which microservices were modified, removed or added when comparing two different references, a reference can be a branch, release, tag or similar.
-Knowing which services changed, added or removed, can simplify the testing and release stages - you can do _selective_ builds, tests and releases on a set of services and avoid doing an _all-or-nothing_ approach on your CI that can take a considerable amount of time.
+This can simplify the rollout on different stages - you can do _selective_ builds, tests and releases on a set of services and avoid doing an _all-or-nothing_ approach on your CI that can take a considerable amount of time.

 `mono-meta` will build all services locally, after cloning the repo or using an existing local repo, and do a checksum over the binaries.
 The checksum will determine if there was any changes from one branch to another, `mono-meta` therefore assumes that go builds are _deterministic_.
-An talk by [davecheney](https://go-talks.appspot.com/github.com/davecheney/presentations/reproducible-builds.slide#1) and a blog post by [filippo.io](https://blog.filippo.io/reproducing-go-binaries-byte-by-byte/) are two very good resources to continue reading about reproducible go builds.
+A talk by [davecheney](https://go-talks.appspot.com/github.com/davecheney/presentations/reproducible-builds.slide#1) and a post by [filippo.io](https://blog.filippo.io/reproducing-go-binaries-byte-by-byte/) are two very good resources to continue reading about reproducible go builds.

 ## Install
 ```
 $ go get -u github.com/davidae/mono-meta
 ```
-Or get the latest binary release [here]()
+Or get the latest binary release [here](https://github.com/davidae/mono-meta/releases)

 ## Dependencies and other requirements
 * `go1.7` or higher.
 Go is needed to build binaries for each service on-the-fly to do checksums over the binaries to determine changes.